bootdotdev/blog/content/computer-science/computer-science-books.md

 > Author’s note: you can find many of these computer science books in PDF format.
 I’m linking to places where you can buy them because I believe in supporting and respecting the authors if you have the funds to do so.
 But, if you don’t, then I also believe in learning without limits.
 If you download a PDF of one of these books and it helps you get a job later on, consider supporting that author financially as a thank-you.
 If you do find free resources, *make sure they're legal*.

-## Top Computer Science Books for Beginners
+## Top CS Books for Beginners

 If you’re just starting out learning to code, these are the best textbooks.
 I’ve done my best to compile a list of books about CS that don’t require a lot of knowledge, are geared for beginners, and help you hit the ground running.
-It's also worth mentioning that an interactive course can go a long way to give you some hands on practice while you study.
-Check out [Boot.dev](https://boot.dev) for some hands-on CS courses you can take in your browser.
+That said, I highly recommend *not* starting with books as your primary medium for learning computer science in 2023.
+Interactive courses that force you to write real code and provide immediate feedback are a *much* better way to learn.
+Check out [Boot.dev](https://boot.dev) if that style of learning sounds interesting to you.

 ### [1.
 Everything You Need to Ace Computer Science and Coding in One Big Fat Notebook](https://www.goodreads.com/book/show/52126188-everything-you-need-to-ace-computer-science-and-coding-in-one-big-fat-no)